 |Neighborhoods||Car Insurance can be as low as*|

-|Hamilton Beach||$ 1,042|
+|Hamilton Beach|| $ 1,042|

-|Cootes Paradise A||$ 1,251|
+|Cootes Paradise A|| $ 1,251|

-|Chedoke Park B||$ 1,395|
+|Chedoke Park B|| $ 1,395|

-|Cootes Paradise B||$ 1,395|
+|Cootes Paradise B|| $ 1,395|

-|Cherry Heights||$ 1,699|
+|Cherry Heights|| $ 1,699|

-|Community Beach||$ 1,699|
+|Community Beach|| $ 1,699|

-|Crown Point West||$ 1,747|
+|Crown Point West|| $ 1,747|

-|Crown Point East||$ 1,769|
+|Crown Point East|| $ 1,769|

 Most Expensive Areas in Hamilton

 We compared car insurance quotes around the neighborhoods in Hamilton using a sample driver and vehicle profile.
 The highest quote for car insurance was for Crown Point east area at an annual rate of $1,769.
 The Beasley area in Hamilton also had the same insurance rate which was 52% higher than the lowest quote.
-This is an area which is busy with many retail shops and will suit someone with a median budget.
+This is an area that is busy with many retail shops and will suit someone with a median budget.

 Least Expensive Areas in Hamilton

-The lowest quote for car insurance was for Blakely area at an annual rate of just $857.
+The lowest quote for car insurance was for the Blakely area at an annual rate of just $857.
 This area is just a 25-minute walk away from downtown.
 The main boundaries are Sherman Avenue on the west, Main Street on the north, Gage Avenue to the east, Escarpment to the south.
 Many residents prefer to walk than drive and are considered a safe area to live in.
-The next lowest quote was for Hamilton Beach area with an annual rate of $1,042 which is $185 higher.
+The next lowest quote was for the Hamilton Beach area with an annual rate of $1,042 which is $185 higher.
 There are many streets that only allow traffic to move one way.